tkono17/dsdpack/README.md

-# Structdd: Structured data description
+# DSlot: A package to allow consice description of structured data

 ## Motivation
 This package defines a simple text format to describe structured data.
 The motivation comes from describing the document layouts of